ttc2mi-GH/ttc2mi-GH/README.md

 - I’m currently working on **OSCP Notes** - will make it public when it's a little further along!

-- I’m currently learning **to be a better cybersecurity professional**
+- I’m currently learning **lots of different things, but mostly how to make IR more cost effective.
+Also need to get better at the AI**

 - How to reach me **@ttc2mi on twitter**